ProhibitedTV/BitRiver-Live/docs/installing-on-ubuntu.md

 Rerun `./deploy/check-env.sh` until it reports the environment file is ready.
 The compose manifest also uses required-variable expansion, so `docker compose` fails with an explanatory error when any of the credentials are missing or unchanged from the defaults.

+All long-running services in the compose file specify `restart: unless-stopped`, ensuring Docker automatically restarts containers after crashes or reboots.
+Override the policy per service if your operations model requires different behaviour.

 ```bash
 cd /opt/bitriver-live
 sudo docker compose -f deploy/docker-compose.yml pull